 Exhaust System Defects.
 A broken exhaust system can let poison fumes into the cab or sleeper berth.
-Look for:
+Look for the following:

-- Loose, broken, or missing exhaust pipes, mufflers, tailpipes, or vertical stacks. - Loose, broken, or missing mounting brackets, clamps, bolts, or nuts. - Exhaust system parts rubbing against fuel system parts, tires, or other moving parts of vehicle. - Exhaust system parts that are leaking.
+- · Loose, broken or missing exhaust pipes, mufflers, tailpipes or vertical stacks. - · Loose, broken or missing mounting brackets, clamps, bolts or nuts. - Exhaust system parts rubbing against fuel system parts, tires or other moving parts of vehicle. - Exhaust system parts that are leaking.

 Emergency Equipment.
 Vehicles must be equipped with emergency equipment.
-Look for:
+Look for the following:

-- Fire extinguisher(s). - Spare electrical fuses (unless equipped with circuit breakers). - Warning devices for parked vehicles (for example, three reflective warning triangles).
+- · Fire extinguisher(s). - Spare electrical fuses (unless equipped with circuit breakers). - · Warning devices for parked vehicles (for example, three reflective warning triangles, six fuses or three liquid burning flares).

 Cargo (Trucks).
-You must make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
+Make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
 If the cargo contains hazardous materials, you must inspect for proper papers and placarding.